ciscoheat/superforms-web/src/routes/crud/+page.md

 ### Video tutorial

-Instead of the text version below, here's the video version (using version 1 of Superforms, but the differences are small).
+Instead of the text version below, here's the video version.
+It's using version 1 of Superforms, but the differences are small; use an adapter and add `resetForm: false` to the options.

 <Youtube id="nN72awrXsHE" />

 ### Stackblitz

-The code is available on [Stackblitz](https://stackblitz.com/edit/sveltekit-superforms-1-crud?file=src%2Froutes%2F%2Bpage.server.ts,src%2Froutes%2F%2Bpage.svelte); just click the link, and you're up and running in the browser in 15 seconds!
+The code is available [on Stackblitz](https://stackblitz.com/edit/superforms-2-crud?file=src%2Froutes%2Fusers%2F[[id]]%2F%2Bpage.svelte,src%2Froutes%2Fusers%2F[[id]]%2F%2Bpage.server.ts).
+Just click the link, and you're up and running in the browser in less than 30 seconds!

 ### New SvelteKit project